-Further information on the profile of visitors to any particular town (typical age/socioeconomic background, method of arrival, length of stay, etc.) can be undertaken by contacting local tourism providers (hotels, golf courses, etc.) and your Fáilte Ireland regional office.
+Further information on the profile of visitors to any particular town (typical age/socio-economic background, method of arrival, length of stay, etc.) can be undertaken by contacting local tourism providers (hotels, golf courses, etc.) and your Fáilte Ireland regional office (see Appendix B for contact details).